mawg0ud/FaceGuard/06- Troubleshooting & Optimization.md

 # 06- Troubleshooting & Optimization

 Hey friends!
 You've made it so far, and that's amazing!
 But let's be real: no project is perfect on the first try.

-This section is all about fixing things that might go wrong and tweaking the system to make it better, faster, and more reliable.
+This section is all about fixing things that might go wrong and tweaking the system to make it better, faster and more reliable.

-Think of it like fine-tuning a musical instrument—we want FaceGuard to hit all the right notes!
+Think of it like fine-tuning a musical instrument .. we want FaceGuard to hit all the right notes!

 ---